littletof/prettyBenching/README.md

 #### Operational
 - [x] Write README docs
 - [x] Separate `prettyBenchmarkResults` and `prettyBenchmarkProgress` into independently importable modules.
+- [x] Add the ability to follow the change on how the outputs look like.
 - [ ] Write JSDocs
 - [ ] Refactor README
-- [ ] Add showcase module, which helps to have consistent docs images, and the ability to follow the change on how the outputs look like.
+- [ ] Add showcase module, which helps to have consistent docs images
 - [ ] Make module contributor friendly